Celebrate 30th Anniversary of DESIGNING WOMEN on getTV

 Sure, it’s an ‘80s sitcom with all the big hair, shoulder pads, and absurd situations you’d expect (like Suzanne’s pet pig), but there’s a commitment to storytelling and truth in Designing Women that transcends punchlines.
 Most of the credit for that goes to Bloodworth-Thomason, who wrote half of the 160+ episodes (including all 22 installments in season two), a level of output that’s mostly unmatched in TV today.
 With that authorship came a singular, consistent, creative voice.
 Character development is front and center as we’re introduced to these women, watch them recover from death and divorce, meet new spouses, raise children, and start new lives.
 Designing Women is as much a continuing, ensemble drama with witty scripts as it is a sitcom.
 Repeated viewing pays off as we follow beloved characters on a journey that has a beginning and an end.
 In that regard, the series feels far more contemporary that other, sillier sitcoms of the era.
 It has a remarkable legacy as well - without Designing Women, there would be no Sex and the City and no Girls.

-What works about Designing Women in 2017 is what worked in 1986: a talented ensemble of actors delivering funny, deeply resonant lines.
+What works about Designing Women now is what worked in 1986: a talented ensemble of actors delivering funny, deeply resonant lines.
 It helps that the show was extraordinarily well-cast, even in one-shot roles.
 Comedian and author Lewis Grizzard plays Clayton, Julie and Suzanne’s half-brother, in an unforgettable performance (especially by a non-actor).
 Drag legend Charles Pierce shows up doing Bette Davis impersonations on a singles cruise.
 And almost every other minor role is thoughtfully cast, including guest stars like Scott Bakula and a young Tony Goldwyn.
 But at the core of Designing Women is a group of disparate women, believably and sympathetically written, portrayed with all the strengths and flaws of a real family.